LightDestory/AzerothCoreAdmin/README.md

 6. Click the TA icon on the minimap frame.
 Do NOT open TrinityAdmin any other way just yet.
 7. Click the Who tab.
 If you receive and error, DO NOT close it, just click the Who tab again.
 8. Click the Change Language button to reload the addon.
-(these steps are required on some locales in order to properly create the new local tables that the addon uses to store tickets and 'who' information')